dmerejkowsky/blog/content/post/2017-04-14-how-i-lint-my-python.md

 of all the other linters, and is not so easy to configure.
 Plus, I discovered its existence only *after* writing the script :)

-Also, I've stopped tyring to use tools such as `tox` or `invoke`.
+Also, I've stopped trying to use tools such as `tox` or `invoke`.
 I don't need to test for several Python versions, (that's the main reason to use `tox`), and the additional complexity of specifying commands in `invoke` is just not worth it.